-While students are working, circulate throughout the room and listen to the discussions.
-Remind students to use the three-part method for linking ideas in a discussion.
-Notice who is able to make connections to others and who seems to always connect to the question.
+rking, circulate throughout the room and listen to the discussions. nts to use the three-part method for linking ideas in a discussion.
+Notice who is connections to others and who seems to always connect to the question.

-Repeat this activity several times until your students have mastered the art of making connections in a discussion.
+this activity several times until your students have mastered the art of making connections in a discussion.
 If you notice that some students have difficulty with this skill, provide additional help in a teacher-guided small group lesson.